How to draw eyes in a few simple steps.

 With digital programs like Adobe Fresco, once you get the eye shape down it’s easy to select and move the eyes in your drawing to get the size and position how you want it.
 “Working digitally allows you more creative freedom to add new layers and to draw the same eye over and over and over again,” says Elliott.
 See how you can create your first illustration in Adobe Fresco.
 Once you’re set up with the tools you need to make beautiful sketches of eyes and faces, explore how you can easily transform different elements of your drawings.

 Remember, behind any illustration that seems like natural talent or even magic, there’s a lot of hard work and practice.
-“It’s cool when you see it done and realize drawing eyes isn’t an innate gift from the gods,” Elliott explains.
+“It’s cool when you see it done and realise drawing eyes isn’t an innate gift from the gods,” Elliott explains.
 “It’s all about breaking down the pieces to understand depth and form.”
-The more eyes you draw, the more confident you’ll get in their anatomy, and the more you’ll be able to experiment with different styles.
+The more eyes you draw, the more confident you’ll get in their anatomy and the more you’ll be able to experiment with different styles.

 You might also be interested in…